bharathreddy01/Fetch/README.md

 ### User Experience Enhancements
 1. While designing the app, I added a loading indicator to provide feedback during data fetch operations.
-2. I also displayed error messages for issues like no internet connection or API errors, ensuring transparency and a better user experience.

 ### Testing
 1. I integrated unit and instrumentation tests during the development process to validate the application's core functionality and UI behavior.